ammarjabakji/JsExamples/readme.md

 ];
 ```

-## Task one
+# Task Name
-1. Map through the data to display company Name and Company category
+## Map through the data to display company Name and Company category